SyedAbdullah01/NASA-APOD/README.md

 - **GitHub**: For hosting and sharing the codebase.

+- **Netlify**: The web application is hosted and deployed using Netlify, providing a platform for easy accessibility via the provided link.

 Make sure you have a good understanding of these technologies to work on or modify the project.